lnew78/ttt-go/README.md

+*A work in progress*

-If you don't have it already,iInstall Go by running: brew install go
+If you don't have it already, install Go by running: brew install go

 for tests